nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 #### 2.2.1 META-INF

-The `container.xml` file must identify no more than one media alternative, unless indicated otherwise by SPSM.
+The `container.xml` file must identify no more than one media alternative, unless indicated otherwise by the Ordering Agency.

 The container.xml file shall look like this, unless indicated otherwise: